Lock-free Asynchronously Distributed Linked Lists: Introduction

-Empirically, we show that \begin{enumerate*} \item The performance of DiLi is comparable to that of a lock-free skip list in multiple workloads, \item DiLi is capable of automatic scaling upto several machines with a linear growth in throughput, and \item The performance of Split and Move operations are practical even under write-intensive workloads. \end{enumerate*}
+We design DiLi for write-heavy workloads and, as already investigated in synchrobench \cite{synchrobench}, lock-free skip lists outperform lock-free trees in write-heavy workloads due to the lack of rebalancing overhead.
+Hence, we compare DiLi with a popular lock-free skip list\cite{FraserDissertation} (all references to skip list in this paper refer to \cite{FraserDissertation}).
+We show that \begin{enumerate*} \item The performance of DiLi is not only comparable to lock-free skip lists, but even faster in write-intensive workloads. \item DiLi is capable of automatic scaling up to several machines with a linear growth in throughput, and \item The performance of Split and Move operations are practical even under write-intensive workloads. \end{enumerate*}